Zigotote/sublime-markdown-2-pdf/readme.md

 ```
 {
     "shell_cmd": "pandoc -o \"$file.pdf\" \"$file\" && open -a Preview \"$file.pdf\
-    "" --template=\"/Users/Niels/.pandoc/default.latex\",
+    "" --template=\"/Users/User/.pandoc/default.latex\",
     "selector": "text.html.markdown",
     "path": "/usr/texbin:$PATH"
 }
 ```

-Where 'Niels' is your Username of your Macbook and 'default.latex' is the name of your LaTeX template.
+Where 'User' is your Username of your Macbook and 'default.latex' is the name of your LaTeX template.
 I grabbed my template from:
 https://github.com/jgm/pandoc-templates/blob/master/default.latex